oslabs-beta/colada/README.md

 <br/>

 ### Using Vue Devtools in the Chrome test instance
-In order to use the Vue Devtools extension in our local Chrome testing instance, we need to provide the unpacked source of the Vue DevTools extension.
+(Note that the following is optional, and probably unnecessary unless you are developing the plugin!)
+In order to use the Vue Devtools extension in your local Chrome testing instance, we need to provide the unpacked source of the Vue DevTools extension.
 See [here](https://gist.github.com/paulirish/78d6c1406c901be02c2d) for several options for getting the extension source.
 Create a `.env` file in the repository root with the value `'VUE_DEVTOOLS_PATH=[full path to unpacked extension]'`.
-(Note that this is optional, and probably unnecessary unless you are developing the plugin!)

 # Contributing and Issues